Coronavirus Response & Resources

 Online One-Act Theatre Season

 WHSFA has consulted the Wisconsin Department of Health Services, as well as DPI, WIAA, WSMA, NFHS, and similar organizations.
 All 2020-21 contests will be online, with one statewide District festival and one statewide Sectional festival ahead of the State Festival.
-Directors are encouraged to select versatile material that allows for recording of videoconference performance or that may allow for physical distancing in-person with students wearing masks.
-Directors should consult publishers regarding copyright permissions for online streaming for purposes of adjudication.
+Please see specific guidance and FAQs on the "Theatre Contests" page.

 Online Winter-Spring Season